bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 - 1 x The electronics enclosure assembly
 - 1 x 2.5 mm key driver

-1. Remove the Watertight Enclosure for ROV/AUV w/ Dome End Cap installed from the rear O-Ring Flange (4" Series).
+1. Remove the Watertight Enclosure for ROV/AUV with Dome End Cap installed from the rear O-Ring Flange (4" Series).
 If this step is difficult, you can place a large flat head screwdriver into the slots on the O-Ring Flange (4" Series), and then twist to get a gap between the acrylic tube and the O-Ring Flange (4" Series).
-Once you have the gap, you can wedge a screw driver between the end of the acrylic tube and the O-Ring Flange (4" Series).
+Once you have the gap, you can wedge a screw driver between the end of the acrylic tube and the O-Ring Flange (4" Series) to finish removing the acrylic tube.

 	<img src="/brov2/cad/electronics-assembly-step1.PNG" class="img-responsive" style="max-width:900px" />